novalagung/gorep/README.md

 gorep -path="/User/novalagung/goapp/src/github.com/novalagung/project-dev" -from="github.com/novalagung/project" -to="github.com/novalagung/project-dev"
 ```

-flag `-from` is the package you want to replace `-to` is the new name.
-All files which contains `github.com/novalagung/project` inside those folder will be replaced with `github.com/novalagung/project-dev`.
+Flag `-from` filled with package name you want to replace.
+Flag `-to` is the new name.
+All files which contains `github.com/novalagung/project` inside those choosen folder will be replaced with `github.com/novalagung/project-dev`.

 ## Author